-Looking for insights?
+Are you looking for insights?
 It’s important to start off on the right foot.
-The way you get information and the survey questions you use play a big role in a successful survey.
+The way in which you obtain information and the survey questions that you use play a big role in a successful survey.

 Before you rush into writing your survey questions, ask yourself how you intend to use the answers from your survey.
 Are you going to ask direct questions?
 What about categorical questions?
 Once you know the goals of your survey and the information you’d like to collect, you’ll be able to choose survey question types easily.